Warriors beat Celtics 103-90 to win 4th NBA title in 8 years

 BOSTON (AP) — The Golden State Warriors are NBA champions once again, topping the Boston Celtics 103-90 on Thursday night for their fourth title in the last eight seasons.

-Stephen Curry scored 34 points for the Warriors, who claimed the franchise’s seventh championship overall.
+Stephen Curry scored 34 points and was named the NBA Finals MVP as the Warriors claimed the franchise’s seventh championship overall.
 And this one completed a journey like none other, after a run of five consecutive finals, then a plummet to the bottom of the NBA, and now a return to greatness just two seasons after having the league’s worst record.

+“We found a way to just get it done,” Curry said after the Warriors accepted the championship trophy and celebrated on the court.

+With tears in his eyes and hoarse with emotion, Curry struggled to speak as he explained what allowed the Warriors to capture their latest crown.

 For Curry, Klay Thompson, Draymond Green and Andre Iguodala, it’s a fourth championship.
 The first three rings came in 2015, 2017 and 2018, when Golden State was dynastic and made five consecutive trips to the finals.